conorhastings/pelican-themes/README.rst

 ##############

 This repository contains themes for Pelican.
 Feel free to clone, add your own theme, and submit a pull request.
-It's community-managed!
+It's community-managed!kkkkkkssdfeamkger

 A live version can be seen at http://www.pelicanthemes.com.